rechenplan/fruityos/README.md

 ## intro

-this is a smol system language for juicyos.
+a smol system language for juicyos.

 ## requirements